akb825/DeepSea/modules/Core/Core/README.md

 * `EINVAL`: invalid arguments.
 * `ENOMEM`: failed to allocate memory.
-* `EAGAIN`: run out of thread or processess resources.
+* `EAGAIN`: run out of thread or processes resources.
 * `ENOENT`: file not found.
 * `EACCESS`: permission denied reading a file.
 * `EIO`: IO error reading the a stream.